deengini/social_buzz_analytics/README.md

 This repository contains the following:

+* An [image file](https://github.com/deengini/social_buzz_analytics/blob/main/requirements.jpg) of the requirements of this project

-* A [PDF document]() of the steps taking during the process of this project.
+* A [PDF document](https://github.com/deengini/social_buzz_analytics/blob/main/Social%20Buzz%20Data%20Analytics%20Documentation.pdf) of the steps taking during the process of this project.

-* A [Power BI file]() which contains a report and dashboard for visualizing the data.
+* A [Power BI file](https://github.com/deengini/social_buzz_analytics/blob/main/social_buzz_dashboard.pbix) which contains a report and dashboard for visualizing the data.

-* An [image file]() which contains the same dashboard as above but easier viewing access.
+* An [image file](https://github.com/deengini/social_buzz_analytics/blob/main/social_buzz_viz.jpg) which contains the same dashboard as above but easier viewing access.

 ## **Project Applications**